Thursday, December 8, 2011

 The end result, however, was that Walter S. Ward walked.
 Despite Attorney General Sherman's pronouncement that "No sane jury could acquit Ward," the jury very quickly exonerated him.
 When the verdict was announced -- "Not Guilty" -- Walter's handsome "broad-shouldered" brother Ralph, who had been by his side throughout the ordeal, "threw both arms around him and kissed his cheek fervently."
 Walter Ward hugged his wife, who was "on tiptoe and breathless."
 He then went out of the courthouse and was greeted with tumultuous applause by onlookers and well-wishers, many of them women who'd come to ogle his good looks.
 According to a reporter, "Scores of flappers in upper windows across the street called to him.
 Ward snatched his gray fedora hat and waved vigorous reply."
 Newspaper editorials were less ecstatic.
 Many of them complained bitterly of a double standard in the courts of justice.
 That the rich can get away with murder, while the poor have no such recourse.
 It's a point that writers such as Dominick Dunne made a career on.
 Justice may be blind, but money talks loud and clear.

 The denouement was hardly an anti-climax.
 Walter S. Ward went back to work for his father, then started his own company called Electrux.
 He and Beryl tried to make their marriage work.
 But soon it unraveled.
 In 1926, in a twist not that dissimilar from the O. J. Simpson case many decades later, Ward was sued in civil court for damages by the family of Clarence Peters.
 Rather than pay up, he faked his disappearance, leaving a car behind as evidence of what many assumed was suicide, then skipped town.
 A 9-month dragnet could not turn up his body.
 He was AWOL, eventually turning up in Havana, Cuba where his family had a large estate.
 He then by all accounts vanished into obscurity.
 That's not quite true.
 I found a record of him in 1940, then nearly 50, sailing with his stepmother Donna Ward on the Oriente from Cuba.
 He gave his address as the Hampshire Hotel in Manhattan.
 He was probably returning to attend his father's funeral since old man Ward had died in September of that year.
 As for the very beautiful Beryl Curtis, she got a Reno divorce in 1926, claiming "infidelity, failure to provide, and desertion."
-She took custody of their two children, Betty and Willard, and married a wealthy stock broker, W. Lyle Alderson.
+She took custody of their two children, Betty and Willard, and married a wealthy stock broker, W. L. Alderson.
 She later lived on Cape Cod and died in 1975.
 Walter S. Ward did not survive his father by many years.
 He died in Cuba on May 22, 1946, leaving a widow and a daughter, according to the Times.
 Little is known about his self-imposed exile in Havana.
 But one thing is certain -- he took his secret to the grave.

 [NOTE: December 2021.
 I recently heard from a relative of Clarence Peters who has been digging further into this fascinating case which is coming up on its centenary next year.
 Justin Peavey has done considerable research and has kindly lent me some of the images he has found to update this blog post.
 You can learn more about his investigations at this podcast:] https://anchor.fm/ozrecap/episodes/Strange-Clews-Power--Corruption--and-Calamity-in-the-Murder-of-Clarence-Peters-e1a7q22